robinhilliard/defunit/README.md

 piper_archer_stall_speed_kts = vs(1157 <~ :kg, 15.8 <~ :m2, 2.1, 0 <~ :feet) ~> :kg
 ```

-nothing will happen... unless you run Dialyzer*, in which case you'll
+you will get a dud result.
+However if you run Dialyzer (the
+[dialyxir](https://hex.pm/packages/dialyxir) mix plugin is easy to set up and
-get a response similar to this:
+use) you'll get a response similar to this:

 ```
 $ mix dialyzer